jrenaud90/CyRK/README.md

         bint dense_output = False,   # If True, then dense interpolators will be saved to the solution.
 This allows a user to call solution as if a function (in time). tuple args = None,           # Python Tuple of additional args passed to the differential equation.
 These can be any python object. size_t expected_size = 0,    # Expected size of the solution.
-There is a slight performance improvement if selecting the the exact or slightly more time steps than the adaptive stepper will require (if you happen to know this ahead of time). unsigned int num_extra = 0,  # Number of extra outputs you want to capture during integration.
+There is a slight performance improvement if selecting the the exact or slightly more time steps than the adaptive stepper will require (if you happen to know this ahead of time). size_t num_extra = 0,  # Number of extra outputs you want to capture during integration.
 There is a performance hit if this is used in conjunction with t_eval or dense_output. double first_step = 0.0,     # Initial step size.
 If set to 0.0 then CyRK will guess a good step size. double max_step = INF,       # Maximum allowed step size. rtol = 1.0e-3,               # Relative tolerance used to control integration error.
 This can be provided as a numpy array if you'd like a different rtol for each y.